-Whether directly or indirectly, the global pandemic of 2020 Accelerating transformation We explore all avenues as we look to grow our business, and impacted all our lives, at work and at play.
+Whether directly or indirectly, the global pandemic of 2020 impacted all our lives, at work and at play.
 It also forced every business to reinvent much of what they do.
-In the global trade during the year this led to the Board deciding to de-list the sector, this meant manufacturers, importers and exporters Company.
-We see a return to private ownership will better reassessing their supply chains and points of production. serve our aspiration to become the world's leading end-toend logistics provider.
+In the global trade sector, this meant manufacturers, importers and exporters reassessing their supply chains and points of production.